Are you at risk for carpal tunnel syndrome?

 man holding wrist

-When you think of work-related injuries or occupational hazards, you may think of the black lung disease that affects coal miners or mishaps involving dangerous machinery.
+When you think of work-related injuries or occupational hazards, you may think of the black lung disease that plagues coal miners or mishaps involving dangerous machinery.
 By comparison, wrist pain seems mild.
 But a case of carpal tunnel syndrome (CTS) can keep you out of work for weeks, according to the Bureau of Labor Statistics.

-CTS is often thought of as a white-collar condition, but that may not be true.
+CTS is often thought of as a white-collar worker condition, but that may not be true.
 In fact, it hasn’t actually been proven that typing or using a computer mouse causes CTS.
 And it’s not just a work-related condition.
-You can get CTS in association with injuries, arthritis, diabetes, and even pregnancy.
+You can get it in association with injuries, arthritis, diabetes, and even pregnancy.

 When the tunnel becomes narrow, such as when the tendons swell, pressure is applied to the nerve.
 Over time, this pressure can result in pain, tingling, numbness, and weakness in the hand.
-In severe cases, your ability to hold things using a pinch grip is weakened.
+In severe cases, one’s ability to hold things using a pinch grip is weakened.

-Who’s at risk for CTS?
+Who’s at risk?

 Other conditions associated with CTS include: